r3kkusu/Todo/README.md

 Hello 👋

-This project is a simple todo app that user can create task, mark the task as complete or incomplete, and delete task from the list.
+This project is a simple todo application for task management.
+Key features of the app are:
+1. Creating task
+2. Marking the task as complete or incomplete
+3. Delete task from the list.

-Key technologies to develop this application
+Technologies to develop this application
 1. Dagger2
 2. Kotlin flow
 3. Room database